wxgeo/ptyx/doc/user-guide.rst

 ***************
-pTyX user guide
+PtYx user guide
 ***************

 *Copyright © 2009-2013 Nicolas Pourcelot*

 =====================
-pTyX syntax reference
+PtYx syntax reference
 =====================

 Any valid LaTeX file is also a valide pTyX file.

-Additionnaly, pTyX include several new directives, using tags.
+Additionnaly, PtYx include several new directives, using tags.

 Generalities